bargitta/jsInterview/README.md

          'last-name': 'Green'
 	 };
 ```
-  4. What is closure?
+**What is closure?**

-  A: A closure is a function having access to its parent scope, even after the parent function has closed.
+A closure is a function having access to its parent scope, even after the parent function has closed.

-  5. What is JSON?
-What is the difference between a JavaScript object and a JSON data?
+**What is JSON?
+What is the difference between a JavaScript object and a JSON data?**

-  A: JSON is JavaScript Object Notation, a data interchange format.
+JSON is JavaScript Object Notation, a data interchange format.
 JSON is a syntax.
 JSON data is text only, though it uses JavaScript data format.

-  6. What is prototype?
-How to inherit from an object in JavaScript?
+**What is prototype?
+How to inherit from an object in JavaScript?**

-  7. How to define a function?
+**How to define a function?**

-  A:

 ```javascript
   var func = function(){}; function func(){}
 ```
-  8. How to call a function?
+**How to call a function?**

-  A: There are four ways to call a function and what "this" points to depends on how the function is invoked.
+There are four ways to call a function and what "this" points to depends on how the function is invoked.

 ```javascript
      var repository = {